 Strategy E7-3: Work with Pacific County Noxious Weed Board to establish a program of invasive noxious plant eradication.

-Strategy E7-4: On property under the control of the city, and subject to the requirements of the city’s critical areas regulations, as a pilot program thin beach pine forests and implement pilot woody debris/slash management practices.
+Strategy E7-4: On property under the control of the city, and subject to the requirements of Section 2.5.4, as a pilot program thin beach pine forests and implement pilot woody debris/slash management practices.
 Monitor and assess success and use this information to inform and adaptively manage the vegetation management program.

 4.6.4 Surface Water